oldweb-today/oldweb-today/README.md

 ### Changing Image and Asset Paths

-All Emulator Images are hosted from the DigitalOcean Bucket.
+All Emulator Images are hosted from a static block storage bucket (currently on DigitalOcean).
 If you wish to run with a local/different set of images, you can set:

 ```js
 IMAGE_PREFIX = "https://mybucket.example.com/images`